 Kodak is a sponsor of the Developing Lives program who has donated their single-use film cameras that are distributed in the weekly photography classes.
 An article showcasing the Developing Lives program was recently posted on their blog.

 Young Photographers Show Lives of Hardship and Hope

-One of the Co-Executive Director of Seeing for Ourselves has curated innovative and widely praised photography exhibits of war photojournalism and participatory photography.
+The director of Seeing for Ourselves has curated innovative and widely praised photography exhibits of war photojournalism and participatory photography.
 Milestones include the Manhattan exhibit Unbroken by PhotoVoice, a group dedicated to this school of photography.